 Government of New Brunswick

-New Brunswick is home to two medical training programs, Dalhousie Medicine New Brunswick based in Saint John and the Centre de formation médicale du Nouveau-Brunswick based in Moncton, providing students with the opportunity to study medicine in their home province.
+Medical training in New Brunswick if offered through two (2) delocalized programs in partnership with Dalhousie University and the Université de Sherbrooke.
+The Dalhousie Medicine New Brunswick program based in Saint John and the Centre de formation médicale du Nouveau-Brunswick based in Moncton, providing students with the opportunity to study medicine in their home province.
+The provincial government also sponsors medical school seats at the Université Laval, and the Université de Montréal.

 Residency